satansdeer/satansdeer.github.com/content/legacy-posts/stop-storing-secret-keys-in-env-files/index.md

 - Where would you rotate each key if it leaked?

 If you cannot answer the last question quickly, secret management is part of your next cleanup task.

-## Summary

-`.env` files are fine as local development inputs.
-They are not a secret management system.

-Keep private keys out of the browser, keep real secrets out of Git, and use a secret manager or platform secrets for shared and production values.
-If a real key has already leaked, rotate it instead of pretending deletion fixed the problem.